Self Regulated Learning Mechanism for Data Efficient Knowledge Distillation: Related Works

-\cite{self-kd1} propose to use the same network as the teacher and the student models and name the process as self distillation.
+A method for self-distillation is proposed in ~\cite{self-kd1} wherein the teacher and the student models are the same.
 The model from the previous epoch is used as the teacher.
-The proposed work is different from self distillation methods as teacher and student models are different networks of different sizes.
-Hence, self distillation methods are not used as baselines for comparison.
+The proposed work is different from self-distillation methods as teacher and student models are different networks of different sizes.
+Hence, self-distillation methods are not used as baselines for comparison.